tears-mysthrala/PowerShell-profile/README.md

 - **Development Tools**: Integration with `bat`, `fzf`, `eza`, and other modern CLI tools
 - **Performance Monitoring**: Built-in timing and optimization features

+## Performance

+- Starship prompt initialization is cached: the profile generates the full PowerShell init script once and reuses it on subsequent starts, avoiding a process spawn on each shell load.
+The cache is automatically invalidated when either the Starship binary or `Config/starship.toml` changes.
+You can force regeneration by deleting `Config/starship-init-cache.ps1` and `Config/starship-init-cache.meta.clixml`.

 ## Requirements

 - PowerShell 7+